teochewthunder/d3-piechart/README.md

 `pie()` is used to generate an array that will be used while generating the pie chart.
 `arc()` is used to generate each pie slice using the SVG `path` tag.

+## SVG
+Here, we use a `g` tag and move it to the center of the placeholder SVG.
+This provides an origin point for each pie slice.